top of page

 Loan settlement is a legally recognized debt resolution process where:

-• Lender formally waives remaining debt amount
+• The lender formally waives the remaining debt amount.

-According to RBI Master Circular 2025-26: Financial institutions can offer settlement to borrowers demonstrating genuine financial hardship, but must report accurate status to credit bureaus.
+According to RBI Master Circular 2025-26: Financial institutions can offer settlement to borrowers demonstrating genuine financial hardship but must report accurate status to credit bureaus.

 Common Loan Settlement Scenarios in India

-1. Personal Loan Settlement: Most common, especially for unsecured loans ₹50,000-₹5,00,000
+1. Personal Loan Settlement: Most common, especially for unsecured loans ₹50,000-₹5,00,000.

-3. Business Loan Settlement: For SMEs affected by economic downturns
+3. Business Loan Settlement: For SMEs affected by economic downturns.

-5. COVID-19 Related Hardship: Extended settlement windows through 2026
+5. COVID-19 Related Hardship: Extended settlement windows through 2026.

 Real Settlement Example (2026)